zsoltmester/saturn/README.md

 #### News providers and sources

-- Eliminate the links in Twitter texts
+- Eliminate the links on Twitter texts
-- Include replies, quotes and retweets on Twitter
+- Include replies on Twitter
 - Integrate Instagram
 - Support more on Reddit, other then a subreddit's hot